aumpierre-unb/Internal-Fluid-Flow-for-Scilab/README.md

 ``--> Re=2.5e4,eps=0.0044,fD=epsRe2fD(Re,eps)``

-*e.g.* Compute the Darcy friction factor $f_D$ given the Reynolds number $Re$=2.5e4 and the relative roughness $\varepsilon$=0.0044 and plot a representation of the solution on a schematic Moody diagram:
+*e.g.* Compute the Darcy friction factor *f* given the Reynolds number *Re*=2.5e4 and the relative roughness *&epsilon;*=0.0044 and plot a representation of the solution on a schematic Moody diagram:

 ``--> fD=epsRe2fD(2.5e4,0.0044,%t)``

-*e.g.* Compute the Darcy friction factor $f_D$ given the Reynolds number $Re$=2.5e4:
+*e.g.* Compute the Darcy friction factor *f* given the Reynolds number *Re*=2.5e4:

 ``--> fD=epsRe2fD(2.5e4)``

 ### epsfD2Re

-espfD2Re computes the Reynolds number $Re$ given the relative roughness $\varepsilon$ and the Darcy friction factor $f_D$.
+espfD2Re computes the Reynolds number *Re* given the relative roughness *&epsilon;* and the Darcy friction factor *f*.
 Depending on the inputs, solution may be laminar or turbulent flow, or either for smooth pipes with higher friction, or none for lower friction and rough pipes.
 If the Poiseuille condition produces Re < 3000, laminar solution is accepted.
-If given $f_D$ is possible for turbulent flow,
+If given *f* is possible for turbulent flow,

 $$
 {1 \over \sqrt{f_D}}=2 \mathrm{log} {1 \over\displaystyle {3.7 \over \varepsilon}}
 $$

-(which is Colebrooke-White equation for for elevated $Re$) the turbulent solution is accepted.
+(which is Colebrooke-White equation for for elevated *Re*) the turbulent solution is accepted.
 If both solutions are accepted, espfD2Re returns both answers.
 If neither laminar or turbulent solutions are accepted, espfD2Re returns an empty matrix.
-If given $\varepsilon$ > 0.05, execution is aborted.
+If given *&epsilon;* > 0.05, execution is aborted.

 **Syntax:**

 ``[Re]=epsfD2Re(fD[,eps[,s]])``

-*e.g.* Compute the Reynolds $Re$ number given the Darcy friction factor $f_D$=0.033 and the relative roughness $\varepsilon$=0.0044:
+*e.g.* Compute the Reynolds *Re* number given the Darcy friction factor *f*=0.033 and the relative roughness *&epsilon;*=0.0044:

 ``--> Re=epsfD2Re(0.033,0.0044,%f)``